cfifty/rotation_trick/README.md

 1. **October 9, 2024:** Initial release.
 2. **March 22, 2025:** Release VQGAN and ViT-VQGAN config files and checkpoints.
 Also release pretrained model checkpoints for this repository (used to populate Table 1).

 This repository contains the official code for Restructuring Vector Quantization with the Rotation Trick.

+For new applications, we recommend lucidrains' excellent [vector-quantize library](https://github.com/lucidrains/vector-quantize-pytorch).
+This VQ library is highly optimized, available as a python package, and uses the rotation trick to propagate gradients through the VQ layer by default in the VectorQuantize class.

 ![logo](assets/rot_trick_logo.jpg)